 Executive Producer Jackie Krentzman joined for a talk-back following the screening American Jerusalem: Jews and the Making of San Francisco is the epic story of the pioneering Jews of San Francisco, their rise to prominence, and how, freed from discrimination, they reinvented themselves as a distinctly new kind of Jew: they weren't just American Jews—they were San Francisco Jews.

 Members-only Book Club Discussion of Overweight Sensation

-Join us for another thought-provoking discussion facilitated by Shirley Brown, Co-Director of the Philadelphia Writing Project.
+Members came together for another intimate and thought-provoking discussion facilitated by Shirley Brown, Co-Director of the Philadelphia Writing Project.